 Generally, any individual who want to save their smile from too much exposure (when the gum line is too high) or too less exposure (when the gums are encroaching a lot more on the white teeth space), opts for a gum contouring corrective procedure.

 Gum contouring, as of yet, is known to possess very little or no side effects at all.
 Before seating yourself for this laser procedure, you may ask your dentist to show you a preview of how your smile would appear after the gums being contoured.
-This is done digitally in most dental offices today so that you can distinctly arrive upon a decision regarding whether to go for the reshaping of your gums!
+This is done digitally in most dental offices today so that you can distinctly decide whether to go for the reshaping of your gums!

 Reasons for having your gums contoured are:

-• To correct a ‘gummy smile’ – A smile that reveals too less a portion of your teeth make the latter seem to be much farther away from the lips than they usually are!
+- To correct a ‘gummy smile’ – A smile that reveals too little a portion of your teeth makes the latter seem to be much farther away from the lips than they usually are!

-• Uneven gums – Gum lines can recede in certain places due to abrasion from brushing, some physical ailment or treatments like radiations and other medications.
-This turns the gum line to be uneven.
+- Uneven gums – Gum lines can recede in certain places due to abrasion from brushing, some physical ailment or treatments like radiation and other medications.
+This causes the gum line to be uneven.
 Heredity can be a reason too.

-• Other Restorations – Often, tooth restoration procedures like veneers or a dental crown fits best in its place after some amount of gum contouring is done.
+- Other Restorations – Often, tooth restoration procedures like veneers or a dental crown fit best in its place after some amount of gum contouring is done.
 This might yield visually amazing results!

 However, certain cases of uneven gums cannot be resolved by the laser gum contouring methodology.
-When the dental candidate is suffering from too much of gum recession, leading to overexposure of the teeth (sometimes up to their roots!) it cannot be corrected with a laser technique.
+When the dental candidate is suffering from too much gum recession, leading to overexposure of the teeth (sometimes up to their roots!), it cannot be corrected with a laser technique.

 Diode Lasers For Your Contouring

-Nevertheless, a laser possesses some advantages over the traditional gum sculpting techniques.
+Nevertheless, a laser possesses some advantages over traditional gum sculpting techniques.
 Among the unique ones are:

-• A painless experience as well as much lesser feeling of discomfort
+- A painless experience as well as a much lesser feeling of discomfort

 Is gum contouring a safe dental procedure?

-Generally, gum contouring is considered to be extremely safe a procedure.
-The only minimum amount of risk that may be associated with the treatment is any allergic reaction to the local anesthetics being used.
-The process, as said above is completely In rare cases there might be a recurrence of gum growth or gum recession even after the procedure!
+Generally, gum contouring is considered to be an extremely safe procedure.
+The only minimum amount of risk that may be associated with the treatment is any allergic reaction to the local anaesthetics being used.
+The process, as said above, is complete.
+In rare cases, there might be a recurrence of gum growth or gum recession even after the procedure!
 A touch-up procedure is usually used to solve this.

 The Two Variants Of Gum Contouring

-• Gum Grafting Surgery – A gum grafting operation is intended to change the gum line when too much tooth is showing due to a result of gum recession.
+- Gum Grafting Surgery – A gum grafting operation is intended to change the gum line when too much tooth is showing as a result of gum recession.
 Tissue is harvested from some other area of the mouth and grafted around the exposed part of the tooth to restore shape as well as the protective qualities of your gums.

 Grafting could be encompassed within a broader scope of treatment that is deep cleaning the pockets around your teeth!
 This aids in removing infection-causing bacteria from the nooks and corners of your teeth.